 Sexual Harassment Settlement Amounts in California: What to Know Before You File

-What shapes a sexual harassment settlement in California is the story your case tells.
+What shapes a sexual harassment settlement in California is the story your specific case tells.
 A few weeks of comments from a coworker is very different from years of conduct by a manager who controls your income.
 Two cases with similar facts can settle for very different amounts.
-The employer, the evidence, and the harm you suffered all shape the final number.
+The employer, the evidence, and the harm you suffered all drive the final number.

 What Determines Sexual Harassment Settlement Amounts in California